RobotLocomotion/drake/drake/doc/development_on_osx.rst

 Running gitk
 ============

 The version of `git <https://git-scm.com>`_ that comes with OS X may not include `gitk <https://git-scm.com/docs/gitk>`_, a GUI-based git repository browser.
-We recommend getting a newer version using brew:
+A workaround is to get a newer version using brew:

     brew update
     brew install git